English teacher in Thailand: my full experience

 Also, in the fourth month, we had to present the semester evaluations or we would not get the salary of the last month.
 The students could not fail, so if any of them didn’t do well in the exams, we had to raise their grades with homework or class activities.

-English teacher in Thailand – The students
+English teacher in Thailand – The thai students

 Teaching Thai children are the best memory I have of this experience.
 They are all very good, always smiling, very open, very cute and, at the same time, very crazy.